n49/N49-Data-Api-Documentation/README.md

 Start by sending an email to [Ryan Marr](mailto:ryan@n49.com?Subject=Hey%20Let%20me%20at%20that%20sweet%20n49.ca%20API), head of product at n49.
 He will hook you up with an API key.

+## Endpoints
+There are two primary endpoints, a developement and production endpoint.
+The data on the development endpoint is wiped every night and replaced with the latest production data.
+Anything pushed to the development environment will be lost after 24 hours.

+PRODUCTION   = data-api.n49.com

+DEVELOPEMENT = ata-api-staging.n49.ca

+Please see the individual action articles for specific action endpoints and functionality.

 ##Actions